FakerDevTools/branding-faker/index.markdown

 **Welcome to the Faker Dev Tools Brand Guidelines and Standards documentation.
 This guide is designed to apply our branding consistently across various media.**

 **A brand is not simply a logo or a tagline.
-It is a whole identity built on a foundation of values and goals that represent CodeAdam.**
+It is a whole identity built on a foundation of values and goals that represent Faker Dev Tools.**

 Please refer to the publications below for the brand guidelines which review the advertising themes we are using and how to execute these themes in our marketing materials.
 The quick reference guides are short, specific content sheets that help staff, faculty and their vendors use the brand correctly.